-a.
-Individuals: 1.
-Application fee (for filing of initial application for license) \$20 2.
-License fee (for issuance of original license and each biennial renewal) \$40 b.
+1. Application fee (for filing of initial application for license) \$2 2.
+License fee (for issuance of original license and each biennial renewal) \$4 b.
 Business entities: 1.
-Application fee (for filing of initial application for license) \$20 2.
-License fee (for original license and each biennial renewal) \$100 c.
-Examination fee, an amount set by the commissioner not to exceed \$100 d.
-Late renewal fee, to be paid by each title insurance agent failing to make a timely renewal of license \$50 (ii) Appointment fee: a.
-Filing notice of appointment \$30 b.
-Annual continuation of appointment \$10 (iii) Prelicensing course provider fee (for filing initial application for authority and annual renewal) an amount set by the commissioner not to exceed \$100 (o) Ins urance Fraud Investigative Unit assessment\$200 p er year (p) Mis scellaneous services: (i) For copies of documents, records on file in insurance department, per page \$1 (ii) For each certificate of the commissioner under his seal, other than licenses \$5 (q) The e commissioner collects a fee of \$50 when, in acting as agent for service of process for any ins urance company, fraternal benefit society, mutual aid association, nonresident producer, nor nresident independent adjuster or nonresident surplus line broker, he or she accepts the ser vice of legal process.
-COLLE CTI ONS:

-(1) Collected guarterly, due May 15, August 15, November 15 and March 1.
-The May payment may be based, at the option of the insurer, on 25% of actual business done in the state during the preceding calendar year or on actual business done in the state by the insurer during the preceding complete quarter.
-The August payment may be based, at the option of the insurer, on 45% of actual business done in the state during the preceding calendar year or on 180% of actual business done in the state by the insurer during the preceding complete quarter.
+Application fee (for filing of initial application for license) \$2 2.
+License fee (for original license and each biennial renewal) \$10 c.
+Examination fee, an amount set by the commissioner not to exceed d.
+Late renewal fee, to be paid by each title insurance agent failing to make a timely renewal of license \$5 (ii) Appointment fee: a.
+Filing notice of appointment \$3 b.
+Annual continuation of appointment \$10 (iii) Prelicensing course provider fee (for filing initial application for authority and annual I renewal) an amount set by the commissioner not to exceed \$10 o) Insur ance Fraud Unit assessment \$200 per yea p) Conti nuing Education: (i) License renewal fee in connection with biennial application for license renewal by producers and service representatives \$4 (ii) producers and service representatives Late fee (ii) (iii) \$5 Late fee \$5 \$30 (iii) Late fee Provider authority initial filing fee \$5 \$30 \$10 (iii) (iv) (v) Late fee Provider authority initial filing fee Provider authority annual renewal \$5 \$30 \$10 (iii) (iv) (v) Late fee Provider authority initial filing fee Provider authority annual renewal Course approval filing fee \$5 \$30 \$10 \$5 (iii) (iv) (v) q) Misce Late fee Provider authority initial filing fee Provider authority annual renewal Course approval filing fee \$5 \$30 \$10 \$5 \$ (iii) (iv) (v) q) Misce (i) (ii) Late fee Provider authority initial filing fee Provider authority annual renewal Course approval filing fee ellaneous services: For copies of documents, records on file in insurance department, per page \$5 \$30 \$10 \$5 \$ (iii) (iv) (v) q) Misce (i) (ii) r) The c Late fee Provider authority initial filing fee Provider authority annual renewal Course approval filing fee ellaneous services: For copies of documents, records on file in insurance department, per page For each certificate of the commissioner under his seal, other than licenses \$5 \$10 \$5 \$ any done in the state by the insurer during the preceding complete guarter.
+The August payment may be based, at the option of the insurer, on 45% of actual business done in the state during the preceding calendar year or on 180% of actual business done in the state by the insurer during the preceding complete guarter.
 The November payment may be based, at the option of the insurer, on 25% of actual business done in the state during the preceding calendar year or on actual business done in the state by the insurer during the preceding complete quarter.
 The March 1 payment reflects any reconciliation between taxes paid and taxes due, said taxes due to be based on actual premiums written during the calendar year preceding the March 1 payment.

+The Insurance Premium Tax is collected quarterly by the Department of Insurance.
+Due May 15, August 15, November 15 and March 1.
+The May payment may be based, at the option of the insurer, on 25% of actual business done in the state during the preceding calendar year or on actual business

-Surplus line and captive insurance taxes are due on or before March 1.
+(2) Surplus line and captive insurance taxes are due on or before March 1.
 Taxes on independently procured unauthorized insurance are due 90 days after the date the insurance was procured.
-Company fees are collected by the Alabama Department of Insurance.

 Fiscal Year Collections(\$) Percent Change

+2013-14 303,059,413 3.12

-2012-13(2) 293,900,266 6.12
+2012-13 293,900,266 6.12

 2011-12 276,945,557 1.44

-2010-11(1) 273,020,710 6.32
+2010-11 273,020,710 6.32

 2009-10 256,785,345 (4.39)

-2008-09 268,586,600 (8.28)